Jrutherford1/Jrutherford1/README.md

 - 👋 Hi, I’m @Jrutherford1
 - 👀 I’m interested in ...
-WordPress, PHP, JavaScript, Python
+WordPress, PHP, JavaScript, Python, Semantic Web
 - 🌱 I’m currently learning ...
-WordPress plugin development.
+JavaScript and RDF and OWL
 - 💞️ I’m looking to collaborate on ...
 WordPress
 - 📫 How to reach me ... johnrr3@illinois.edu